Are you interested in a Career with Animals? Did you know there are Ways to Make Money Working with Dogs?

 - Technicians give shots, draw blood, get animals ready for surgery, monitor them during surgery, take x-rays, and do whatever else needs to be done to keep animals comfortable in the hospital.

-- Additionally, they also work in research labs, animal shelters, kennels, and companies that manufacture animal foods and supplements.
+- They also work in research labs, animal shelters, kennels, and companies that manufacture animal foods and supplements.

-Animal control officers in many areas are police officers who happen to enforce laws about animal laws.
+Animal control officers in many areas are police officers who enforce laws about animal laws.

 They help educate the public about dog care, write tickets for unlicensed dogs, and impound stray dogs found on the streets.